-Every member of the company undertakes to contribute to the assets of the company in the event of its being wound up while they are members, or within one year thereafter, for the payment of the debts and liabilities of the company contracted before they ceased to be members, and the costs, charges and expenses of winding up, and for the adjustment of the rights of the contributors among themselves, such amount as may be required, not exceeding € 1.
+Every member of the company undertakes to contribute to the assets of the company in the event of its being wound up while they are members, or within one financial year thereafter, for the payment of the debts and liabilities of the company contracted before they ceased to be members, and the costs, charges and expenses of winding up, and for the adjustment of the rights of the contributors among themselves, such amount as may be required, not exceeding € 1.

-15. RELATED PARTY TRANSACTIONS
+14. RELATED PARTY TRANSACTIONS

-No members of the Board of Directors received any remuneration during the year (2020 - €Nil) in their capacity as a committee member which is completely voluntary in nature.
+No members of the Board of Directors received any remuneration or expenses during the year (2021: ENIL) in their capacity as director or trustee which is completely voluntary in nature.

-16. CASH AND CASH EQUIVALENTS

-Cash and bank balances
+15. CASH AND CASH EQUIVALENTS 2022 € 2021 € Cash and bank balances 757,763 392,789

-17. POST-BALANCE SHEET EVENTS
+16. POST-BALANCE SHEET EVENTS

-There have been no significant events affecting the charity since the year-end.
+There have been no significant events affecting the Charity since the financial year-end.

-18. APPROVAL OF FINANCIAL STATEMENTS
+17. APPROVAL OF FINANCIAL STATEMENTS

-The financial statements were approved and authorised for issue by the Board of Directors on 26 July 2022.
+The financial statements were approved and authorised for issue by the Board of Directors on 25...
+July ...
+2023